-To be a freelancer is the goal for many people because you can work on your own terms and you’re not location-bound.
-There are many different freelancer job boards out there, but not many people know how to make a living from them, such as how to make money on Upwork.
+Becoming a freelancer is the goal for many because you can work on your own terms and you’re not location-bound.
+There are lots of different freelancer job boards out there, but one of the best options is Upwork.
+In this post, I’m going to tell you how to make money on Upwork.

 Working for Upwork is a lot simpler than many people may initially think.
 This platform works to connect potential clients with freelancers, almost in the same way that a job board would.

 With my hourly rate on Upwork combined with the fixed-rate projects I do, I’m able to earn around 70% of my total income each month from this platform alone!

 In this Upwork review, you’ll learn all about the platform — what it is, how to find jobs, hourly rates, pros and cons, and more.

 Let’s get started.
-Here’s how to make money on Upwork!
+Here’s my guide on how to make money on Upwork.

 What is Upwork?

-Before we tackle how to make money on Upwork, it’s essential to understand what the platform is.
+Before we tackle how to use Upwork to make money, it’s essential to understand what the platform is.
 Upwork is essentially a job board that allows freelancers to apply for projects or positions and connect with potential clients.

 New jobs are consistently being posted by the minute, and there are openings all over the world.